USRSE/usrse.github.io/_events/2022/2022-06-dei-speaker-series.md

 The US-RSE Diversity, Equity, and Inclusion Working Group (DEI-WG) is proud to welcome Alexander Serebrenik to present his talk "Diversity in Open-source Software."
-This event will take place **Wednesday, June 1st at 8AM Pacific/ 11AM Eastern / 5PM GSET**
+This event will take place **Wednesday, June 1st at 8 AM PDT / 9 AM MDT / 10 AM CDT / 11 AM EDT / 5 PM CEST**

 [**Register on Zoom**]()